Contrasting Cellcom Israel (OTCMKTS:CELJF) & Partner Communications (NASDAQ:PTNRY)

 Cellcom Israel Ltd. engages in the provision of cellular communications services.
 It operates through two segments: Cellular and Fixed-Line.
 The Cellular segment includes the cellular communications services, end user cellular equipment and supplemental services.
 The Fixed-Line segment includes landline and long distance telephony services, internet infrastructure and connectivity services, television services, transmission services, end user fixed-line equipment and supplemental services.
 The company offers cellular and landline telephony, roaming, internet, fax services, text and multimedia messaging services, cellular content and data services, technical support, account information, and direct-to-the-door parcel delivery.
 Cellcom was founded in 1994 and is headquartered in Netanya, Israel.

-Receive News & Ratings for Cellcom Israel Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Cellcom Israel and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Partner Communications Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Partner Communications and related companies with MarketBeat.com's FREE daily email newsletter.